Curt Kosswig: Early rise in academia: pre-1927

-Additionally, Kosswig published eleven more academic papers as a young PhD, from 1927 to 1929, four a total fourteen published papers by his 26th birthday.
+Additionally, Kosswig published eleven more academic papers as a young PhD, from 1927 to 1929, for a total fourteen published papers by his 26th birthday.

 Early career in Germany, 1927–33

-As Germany's situation deteriorated and the Depression deepened, Kosswig's academic career soared, with seventeen more papers published between 1930 and 1933 for a prolific total of 31 papers published before his 30th birthday in late 1933.
+As Germany's situation deteriorated, and the Depression deepened, Kosswig's academic career soared, with seventeen more papers published between 1930 and 1933 for a prolific total of 31 papers published before his 30th birthday in late 1933.
 (In total, he authored or coauthored 152 papers that were published in journals between 1925 and 1948 alone, with many more later.)

 In 1927, he got a job as an assistant professor at Münster University in Münster, Germany.
 Kosswig worker there for six years, starting the very semester that a Leopold von Ubisch (1886–1965) took over the Zoology Department.
 Kosswig would remain loyal to von Ubisch in the 1930s when Ubisch came under political persecution.

-On April 1, 1933, he left Munster to be installed as a professor at Braunschweig University of Technology.
+On 1 April 1933, he left Münster to be installed as a professor at Braunschweig University of Technology.
 He retained this position until fall 1937, when he abruptly left for Turkey.
 The story of his emigration to Turkey belongs more in the realm of politics.

 Involvement in politics and Rassenkunde, 1933–36

-Curt Kosswig was not a member of any political party before 1933.
-In November 1933, Kosswig joined the SS, an elite branch of the NSDAP (Nazi Party).
+Kosswig was not a member of any political party before 1933.
+In November 1933, Kosswig joined the SS, an elite branch of the Nazi Party (NSDAP).
 His relations with the Nazi Party were never warm, though, as demonstrated by the events of 1935 in Münster.
 He supported the principles of academic freedom and supported all academic non-conformists who came under political persecution by the state.